-In Erie County, for example, refugees are resettled on the East Side and West Side of Buffalo, where the housing stock is older with greater likelihood of lead and asbestos use compared to the rest of the county.
+In Erie County, refugees are resettled on the East Side and West Side of Buffalo, where the housing stock is older with greater likelihood of lead and asbestos use compared to the rest of the county.
 Soil and water bodies in such neighborhoods tend to be contaminated with heavy metals and other toxins, and fewer amenities, such as supermarkets, are available.
 It is plausible that the “durable long-term habitation solution” that resettlement is intended to offer may, in fact, be placing refugees at place-based chronic health risks.

 Of concern to this project is the way in which the post-resettlement experience shapes food-related experiences of refugees.
 Existing literature suggests that exposure to new low-cost low-nutrient dense food, low socioeconomic status, limited employment opportunities,viii and delayed acculturation leads to chronic diseases among resettled refugees.
 The formation of diet-related chronic disease among resettled refugees is well documented in the public health literature.
 However, existing scholarship on refugee health explores diet-related outcomes and dietary behaviors largely through the lens of a single discipline - a shortcoming we intend to address.